Daniel-KM/Omeka-S-module-Thesaurus/README.md

 This module allows to manage concept as any other items and to use and to manage directly the terms of the ontology [skos].

+### Concepts as resources

+A concept is a resource of its own, like an item or an item set.
+It has its own api (`/api/concepts`), its own admin pages (`/admin/concept/:id`) and its own database table, that stores the scheme, the broader concept, the top concept of the branch and the position.
+The scheme itself remains an item with the class `skos:ConceptScheme`.

+An existing thesaurus built with items is converted with the maintenance task "Convert items into concepts…", available in the main admin page "Thesaurus".
+A concept has no media, so the conversion of a thesaurus is refused when at least one of its items has a media: remove the media, use an asset or exclude these items first.

+#### Structure and values

+The skos values are the source of truth: the columns of the table are an index built from them by the job of reindexation.
+So a concept can be created with the values only (`skos:inScheme`, `skos:topConceptOf`, `skos:broader`), like any resource, and the structure is filled automatically.
+The keys `o:scheme`, `o:broader`, `o:top` and `o:position` may be used to set the structure explicitly and they take precedence when they are present.

+#### Reindexation

+The structure is not rebuilt on each save: the positions and the top concepts are global to the thesaurus, so a single change may reindex thousands of rows.
+When a concept is created, updated or deleted in a way that may break the structure, a single warning is displayed, with a link to reindex the thesaurus (action `reindex`).
+The page "Structure" of a thesaurus has the same command, with the button "Update and reindex".

+The removal of a skos relation is a known limit: only the reindexation updates the structure in that case.

 You can create a thesaurus in various ways.